A universal variational framework for parabolic equations and systems: Introduction

 In summary, solutions being in $\L^\infty(\L^2)$ is an \textit{a priori} requirement in most references to develop the theory and that the solutions belong to $\C(\L^2)$ and $\H^{1/2}(\L^2)$ is an \textit{a posteriori} gain.
 Here, we use the invertibility on a space involving $\H^{1/2}(\L^2)$ to construct (unique) solutions that are proved to be $\C(\L^2)\cap\L^\infty(\L^2)$ by a regularity argument, hence that are usual weak solutions in the end.

 Let us next describe the new findings that emerge from these conceptual changes.

 \paragraph{\itshape Weaker assumptions on the coefficients} An advantage of using the variational space $\mathcal V$, as opposed to classical energy spaces, is that it not only embeds into mixed Lebesgue spaces $\L^r(\R;\L^q)$ for pairs $(r,q)$ of exponents that we call admissible, but also into mixed Lorentz spaces $\L^{r,2}(\R; \L^{q,2})$.
-As a consequence, this allows us to relax assumptions from $\L^{\tilde r}(\R; \L^{\tilde q})$ to $\L^{\tilde r,\infty}(\R; \L^{\tilde q,\infty})$ for the lower order coefficients (for pairs $(\tilde r, \tilde q)$ that we call compatible) as far as invertibility is concerned.
+As a consequence, this allows us to relax assumptions from $\L^{\tilde r}(\R; \L^{\tilde q})$ to $\L^{\tilde r,\infty}(\R; \L^{\tilde q,\infty})$ for the lower order coefficients for pairs $(\tilde r, \tilde q)$ that we call compatible, as far as invertibility is concerned.
 Also causality can be proved under a weaker assumption, namely $\L^{\tilde r}(\R; \L^{\tilde q,\infty})$.
 This is explained in Section~\ref{sec:Lorentz}.

-\paragraph{\itshape Adaptability of the approach} Our Hilbert space approach of parabolic equations is both surprising and interesting.
-The ``hidden coercivity'' using the space $\mathcal V$ discovered in \cite{Kaplan} had been explicitly appeared in several instances for other questions~\cite{HL, ABES, AEN, AE, DZ} concerning local regularity, maximal regularity or boundary value problems. {The heart of the matter are Sections~\ref{sec:preliminaries} - \ref{sec:puresecondorder}.
+\paragraph{\itshape Adaptability of the approach} The ``hidden coercivity'' using the space $\mathcal V$ discovered in \cite{Kaplan} had been explicitly appeared in several instances for other questions~\cite{HL, ABES, AEN, AE, DZ} concerning local regularity, maximal regularity or boundary value problems. {The heart of the matter are Sections~\ref{sec:preliminaries} - \ref{sec:puresecondorder}.
 Once the framework is set up correctly, numerous, otherwise non-trivial extensions, will come effortlessly: Lower order coefficients in Lorentz spaces (Section~\ref{sec:Lorentz}), unbounded leading coefficients in $\BMO$ (Section~\ref{sec:BMO}), higher order systems on full space with integrability varying over the coefficients (Section~\ref{sec:HO}), second order equations and systems with lateral boundary conditions (Section~\ref{sec:lateral}).
 We provide full details for the first two extensions and restrict ourselves to sketching the strategies for the latter two as the article is already quite long.}

 \paragraph{\itshape A self-contained theory with simpler proof techniques and improvement of Lions' embedding theorem} Many results we prove here could seem ``well-known'' to experts at first glance but we produce all details of the second order case in full space in order to show that the method we develop is self-contained with no recourse to older literature.
 Some arguments require new techniques of proof, hopefully simpler and without using Steklov averages.
 In particular, our approach is a consequence of $\L^2$ continuity in time (up to constant) of solutions of the heat operator $\partial_{t}u-\Delta u=f$ or its adjoint when $u$ \textit{a priori} belongs to $\L^2(\R;\H^1)$ or its homogeneous version and $f$ belongs to sums of mixed Sobolev spaces of $\L^2$ type with negative indices.
 This seems new.
 In the end, this yields an improvement of Lions' embedding theorem (Lemma~\ref{lem:maxreg}).